 San Diego is famous for its attractive assortment of waterfront activities, interactive museums, and a world-class zoo.
 With so many appealing things to see and do, many visitors to San Diego choose to adventure around town while using the San Diego Explorer Pass.
 The San Diego Explorer Pass is an attraction pass covering your admission to 3, 4, 5, or 7 of San Diego’s most exciting tourist attractions.
 The San Diego Explorer Pass is accepted at over 40 San Diego attractions, including popular sites like the San Diego Zoo, the USS Midway Aircraft Carrier Museum, the Maritime Museum of San Diego, Belmont Park, the San Diego Natural History Museum, and many more.
 It is also valid on a number of San Diego’s finest guided tours.
 It doesn’t matter if you want to go whale watching, rent a kayak, or peruse multiple museums—you can do all this and more with the San Diego Explorer Pass.

 Looking for a San Diego Explorer Pass?
-Buy it now and you get 2 full years to start using them.
+Buy it now and you get 2 full years to begin using it.
 Protect yourself from price increases and get a discount at the official site.
-Use the Buy Now button and get an additional 10% discount, even if they are having a sale.
-Purchase before Sept 30th
+Click the Buy Now button, use the coupon code and get an additional 10% discount, even if they are having a sale.

 Most Popular San Diego Attractions

 - Belmont Park Ride & Play

 - 2-Day Hop-on Hop-off San Diego Trolley by Old Town Trolley Tours